ropensci/roweb/_drafts/2016-03-10-geospatial-stack.md

 Geospatial data input/output, manipulation, and vizualization are tasks that are common to many disciplines.
-Thus, we're keenly interested in making great tools.
-We have an increasing set of spatial tools.
+Thus, we're keenly interested in making great tools in this space.
+We have an increasing set of spatial tools, which we'll cover lightly, and point to deeper dives on each if any peak your interest.

 ## geojsonio